 Looking for a healthy alternative to sugary drinks?
 Then you are at the right place.
+You already know that you have to drink at least around 14 glasses of water a day.
+(If you do not know this yet, read this article first).
 In this article we will give you options for drinks that are low on sugar and are good soda alternatives.

 Sugary drinks are the leading source of too much added sugars in our diet.
-These includes regular soda, fruit drinks, sports- and energy drinks and sweetened water like lemonade.
-Skipping these drinks and trade them for an healthier alternative, can increase your health and vitality.
-We have a list of our top five sugar free drinks:
+These includes regular soda, fruit drinks, sports- and energy drinks and sweetened water.
+Skipping these drinks and trade them for an healthier alternative can increase your health and vitality.

-Please note that we are not referring tot the ice tea from Lipton Ice Tea for instance that you see in the supermarket, these bottles contain sugar.
+Please note that we are not referring tot the ice tea from Lipton Ice Tea that you see in the supermarket.
+These drinks contain sugar.

 In this example we refer to a nice jug of home made ice tea.
 You can make your own healthy tea in a couple of minutes.
 Just combine your favorite tea with some cold water and optionally some slices of fresh fruit.
 Are you an advocate of strong tea?
 Just leave it in the fridge for a couple of hours and you will have a perfectly strong glass of ice tea.